takegue/bqmake/bigquery/@default/v0/@routines/snapshot_table__update/README.md

 - options: JSON value
   * dry_run: Whether to run the update job as a dry run.
 [Default: false].
   * tolerate_delay: The delay to tolerate before updating partitions.
 If newer source partitions are found but its timestamp is within this delay, the procedure will not update partitions.
 [Default: 30 minutes].
-  * force_expire_at: The timestamp to force expire partitions.
+  * force_expired_at: The timestamp to force expire partitions.
 If the destination's partition timestamp is older than this timestamp, the procedure stale the partitions.
 [Default: null].
   * bq_location: BigQuery Location of job.
 This is used for query analysis to get dependencies.
 [Default: "region-us"]

 Examples